wmcorless/paccoin/README.md

+# This coin is being deprecated.
+For New Paccoin info go to http://paccoin.net

 # Development Announcement:
 For any technical questions please contact us by sending email to admin@paccoinofficial.com We are also looking for volunteers to help with Android and IOS wallet development, as well as experienced Blockchain developers that would like to help continue making Paccoin great - feel free to drop us a message to the email provided above.